-Since late February 2022, the Russian ruble had plunged after Western nations announced unprecedented moves to block some Russian banks from the Society for Worldwide Interbank Financial Telecommunications (SWIFT) international payment system and to restrict Russia's use of its foreign currency reserves.
+Since late February 2022, RUB had plunged after Western nations announced unprecedented moves to block some Russian banks from the Society for Worldwide Interbank Financial Telecommunications (SWIFT) international payment system and to restrict Russia's use of its foreign currency reserves.
 But then the Russian government pulled out all the stops to save the ruble, including the Bank of Russia more than doubling the key interest rate to 20% per annum and imposing strict capital controls to avoid cash from leaving the country.
 Also, the Russian government demanded that all "unfriendly" countries, those that imposed sanctions, pay for Russian oil and natural gas in rubles.
 As the energy prices are at multiyear highs, the Russian Federation had its highest current account surplus in the 1H 2022.
-The Bank of Russia has been gradually reversing the key interest rate and cut it to 8% per annum on 25 July 2022, citing a slowing in inflation and the recovery of the Russian ruble.
-The Russian ruble has bounced back to where it was before the Russia-Ukraine conflict and has jumped more than 30% compared with that at the end of 2021.
-As a result, the Group recorded net exchange gains of approximately HK\$157.1 million for the six-month period ended 30 June 2022 when the Group's condensed consolidated financial statements are presented in Hong Kong dollars, which mainly arising from retranslation of the Group's monetary items denominated in the Russian rubles.
+The Bank of Russia has been gradually reversing the key interest rate and cut it to 8% per annum on 25 July 2022, citing a slowing in inflation and the recovery of RUB.
+RUB has bounced back to where it was before the Russia-Ukraine conflict and has jumped more than 30% compared with that at the end of 2021.
+As a result, the Group recorded net exchange gains of approximately HK\$157.1 million for the six-month period ended 30 June 2022 when the Group's condensed consolidated financial statements are presented in HK\$, which mainly arises from retranslation of the Group's monetary items denominated in RUB.